bcgov/design-system/styles/colours/colourpalette.md

 This navigation bar has been built according to WCAG 2.0 AA standards and has been successfully tested for the following:

 ### Colour Contrast
 *	WCAG 2.0 AAA standards requires normal text (18.66px and under) to have at least 7:1 ratio and large text (18.66 and bolded or 24px) to have at least a 4.5:1 ratio.
+Non-text contrast ratio should be at least 3:1 for adjacent colours.

 ## Design with This Component
 Download and use the B.C. government Design System library to help build prototypes and wireframes for your website or application.
 Prototype make the hand-off from designers to developers easier and faster.